| | | | |

 basic knitted dishcloth

-Making dishcloths is really eco-friendly, as they are easily washable and ready to reuse.
+Making dishcloths is eco-friendly, as they are easily washable and reused.

-They will also look amazing in your kitchen or make a really amazing gift for friends and family.
+They will also look amazing in your kitchen or make a fantastic gift for friends and family.

 You can make one in around an hour to two and a whole stack in a weekend of knitting!

-Choose your colors to match your kitchen or use up whatever you have leftover in your yarn stash.
+Choose colors to match your kitchen, or use whatever you have leftover in your yarn stash.

 You can learn how to knit the linen stitch with a free dishcloth pattern – How To Knit The Linen Stitch (Tutorial + Pattern).